Boost Online Sales Training with this Neat Piano Lesson Trick

 Start by allowing participants in online training sales to choose where they would want to start the training.
 Most sales professionals would probably want to start by creating a lead or opportunity, which is the natural starting point for most sales software platform.
 But the point is – it provides the trainees with the ability to choose and control their progress to some extent.

-Iridize’s onboarding widget allows users to manage their own progress
+Allowing users to manage their own progress (Onboarding Widget)

 Another option is to poll your users and ask which are the most important topics they feel they need to learn.
 This may backfire, because as is the norm with poll-based activities, the users whose answers were not addressed end up being more bitter than they would have been, if not asked at all.